swch/strivve-docs/src/pages/cardupdatr/launching-embedding/index.md

 https://CARDUPDATR_HOSTNAME.cardupdatr.app/#settings={ ENDCODED\_SETTINGS\_JSON }

-ENCODED\_SETTINGS\_JSON is simply the same json object passed in as the first parameter in launchcardUpdatr and embedCardUpdatr, only it must be url encoded.
+ENCODED\_SETTINGS\_JSON is simply the same json object passed in as the first parameter to launchCardUpdatr and embedCardUpdatr, only it must be url encoded.

 [Here](https://github.com/swch/Strivve-SDK/tree/master/CU-iOS) is a sample iOS application that demonstrates this launching option.